alan-turing-institute/TuringDataStories/CONTRIBUTING.md

 ## The process of writing a data story

 - Fork the repository from the alan turing version if you have not done so already.
 - On the alan turing version create a branch with the same name as the data story to be written.
-- On your fork create a branch with the same name and create a markdown file on it.
+- On your fork create a branch with the same name and create the data story jupyter notebook file on it.
 - Make a pull request to the Turing Data Stories version of the data story branch.
   The title of this request should have the form "[WIP] Write data_story_name data story".
   WIP indicates the data story is a Work In Progress and not yet ready for review.